 - Each entry point has a limited number of permits each day.

 - To get your own permit you can go to www.recreation.gov to create an account and fill out the forms.

 - If you’d prefer to have an outfitter get your permit, simply call and we will get it for you.

 - Your permit can be picked up at the lodge or outfitter base that reserved your permit or at a Forest Service Ranger Station.

 The Boundary Water Canoe Area Wilderness (BWCA) is a federally designated wilderness preserve.
-Joined by the Quetico Provincial Park, the boundary water area has 2.3 million acres and 1600 lakes of pristine non-motorized wilderness that is primarily accessed by canoes.
-On the U.S. side alone there are 2,200 designated campsites that are used by people who go on multiple day trips.
+Joined by Quetico Provincial Park, the BWCA has 2.3 million acres and 1600 lakes; this non-motorized wilderness is accessed only by canoe.
+On the U.S. side alone, there are 2,200 designated campsites available for permit holders.
 The U.S. Forest Service regulates the number of people who enter the BWCA by issuing permits.
-There are designated entry points all around the edge of the BWCA and each day a designated amount of permits are allotted to each entry point.
-These permits must be gained in advance to guarantee availability.
-Getting a permit is a critical step in planning your BWCA canoe trip.
+There are designated entry points for the BWCA, each entry point has a designated amount of permits offered per day.
+These permits must be purchased in advance to guarantee your trip into the BWCA.